 Revenue from product sales is generated predominately from the sales of products manufactured by third-party manufacturers to whom we have outsourced our manufacturing processes.
-In general, printed circuit assemblies, mechanical housings, and packaged modules are manufactured by contract manufacturing partners, with periodic business reviews of material levels and obsolescence.
-Product assembly, product testing, complete system integration and system testing may either be performed within our own facilities or at the locations of our third-party manufacturers.
+Printed circuit assemblies, mechanical housings, and packaged modules are manufactured by contract manufacturing partners, with periodic business reviews of material levels and obsolescence.
+Product assembly, product testing, complete system integration, and system testing may either be performed within our own facilities or at the locations of our third-party manufacturers.

-Revenue from services includes certain installation, extended warranty, customer support, consulting, training and education.
-It also can include certain revenue generated from the resale of equipment purchased on behalf of customers for installation service contracts we perform for customers.
-Such equipment may include towers, antennas, and other related materials.
+Revenue from services includes certain installation, extended warranty, customer support, consulting, training, and education.
 Maintenance and support services are generally offered to our customers over a specified period of time and from sales and subsequent renewals of maintenance and support contracts.
+The services noted are recognized based on an over-time recognition model using the cost input method.